 The problem was that the beautiful live oaks that make this part of Jacksonville so alluring were in the way.
 Still, this object was so bright it showed through the tree canopy.

-It also led to my first fireball report to the American Meteor Society
+It also led to my first fireball report to the American Meteor Society.

 I've seen literally hundreds of meteors, dozens of fireballs and a handful of explosive bolides.
 I have never taken the time to report the more significant events.
 Even when I worked as an astronomy educator, this little matter went to the wayside.
 For me, those astronomical objects of true desire for me, the planets, open and globular clusters, stellar associations and such, were far more important than these errant pieces of Solar System jetsam and flotsam.
 In light of the interest in the possible recurrence of the legendary Gamma Delphinids, however, I decided to, for once, be a responsible observer and report the fireball.